Have you ever considered that your vacuum brush may be collecting dirt? Do you want to know how to properly clean it?

 Scrub the bristles to get rid of caked-on dirt.
 This will come in useful if you have an old bristle brush or a washing-up brush.
 Scrub it against the bristles to loosen the dirt and remove any stubborn filth.

 Wipe With Vinegar

-You may sterilise the vacuum brush with diluted vinegar for a more thorough clean.
+You may sterilize the vacuum brush with diluted vinegar for a more thorough clean.

-Acetic acid, which is found in vinegar, is a mycobactericidal disinfectant.
+Acetic acid, which is found in vinegar, is your bactericidal disinfectant.
 It can destroy bacteria that have clung to the brush bristles.
 According to studies, it can even kill Mycobacterium tuberculosis.

 Just be sure to dilute your vinegar mixed with water to avoid damaging the bristles.
 Additionally, try to stay away from any rubber parts on your vacuum brush for as long as possible.
 They might degrade with time.